trungle15/ReuseU/sprints/sprint-journals/sprint-1-journal.md

 ## Part 4: Test and revise (practice)

 ## Part 5: Test and revise (with real stakeholders)
+Who you tested it with. - melina
+A narrative describing the test.
+What roles did each team member play during the test?
+Which user stories were activated?
+Additional notes describing the session, e.g. observations of the test user's behavior.
+The feedback you got from the tester
+Notes on how to revise your testing procedure for the next user Not only will your prototype change, but also, you might choose to change the way you present it to your user.
+Describe changes to your prototype how your prototype changed based on user feedback other changes your team decided to make from your own thoughts and ideas from the testing session other things you added to your prototype, not necessarily based on the testing session Include one or more photos of your revised prototype where the difference between the original and revised version can be plainly seen

+Who you tested it with. - cam
+A narrative describing the test.
+What roles did each team member play during the test?
+Which user stories were activated?
+Additional notes describing the session, e.g. observations of the test user's behavior.
+The feedback you got from the tester
+Notes on how to revise your testing procedure for the next user Not only will your prototype change, but also, you might choose to change the way you present it to your user.
+Describe changes to your prototype how your prototype changed based on user feedback other changes your team decided to make from your own thoughts and ideas from the testing session other things you added to your prototype, not necessarily based on the testing session Include one or more photos of your revised prototype where the difference between the original and revised version can be plainly seen

+Who you tested it with. - mason
+A narrative describing the test.
+What roles did each team member play during the test?
+Which user stories were activated?
+Additional notes describing the session, e.g. observations of the test user's behavior.
+The feedback you got from the tester
+Notes on how to revise your testing procedure for the next user Not only will your prototype change, but also, you might choose to change the way you present it to your user.
+Describe changes to your prototype how your prototype changed based on user feedback other changes your team decided to make from your own thoughts and ideas from the testing session other things you added to your prototype, not necessarily based on the testing session Include one or more photos of your revised prototype where the difference between the original and revised version can be plainly seen
 ## Part 6: Storyboard

 ## Part 7: CIDER Technique